 It may appear that everything has gone digital in recent years.
 Online courses, books, and even online stores are thriving.
 Moving your business to the web does not have to be intimidating.
 You can set yourself up for success by understanding a few customer-centric aspects of an eCommerce store.

 Don’t worry; we’ll take it slowly!

 An eCommerce store is something you’ve definitely heard of before.
 Any commercial transaction that takes place over the internet is considered to be part of an eCommerce store.
 To put it shortly, eCommerce is a brick-and-mortar store with an online presence.

 Not only that, but eCommerce gives retailers a great deal of flexibility and control.
-You can also discover that a virtual marketplace allows you to increase your consumer base and sell new digital products.
+You can also discover that a virtual marketplace allows you to increase your sale and consumer base.
 This sector has many economic potentials, especially when you consider the lower costs of a virtual storefront.

 Now let’s see a couple of online retail statistics and see how the numbers grew in the past years.